Utilizing Social Media to Share COVID-19 Updates and Protocols

 Social media encompasses an array of user-driven platforms that facilitate sharing engaging content and dialogue among a larger audience.
 These can be utilized for various purposes, from sharing personal stories and ideas, to professional information gathering and networking opportunities.

-ALSO READ The Importance of Authenticity on Social Media for Hotels
+ALSO READ Employee Advocacy on Social Media for Hotels

 Information-disseminating platforms may be immensely valuable during times of emergency, but their fast pace of dissemination may also amplify false or inaccurate reports.
 This is especially true when users share or retweet content; once something goes viral it could spread hundreds or even thousands of times quickly, creating confusion or harming healthcare professionals’ work.